DmytroZern/BSOTS/README.md

 If you switch them up, your game will become very odd, and you may crash the game.

 ## External Links
-You can stillod the special effects using Kerberos' Apollo editor:
+You can still mod the special effects using Kerberos' Apollo editor:
 [Apollo Fx Editor](url=https://www.mediafire.com/file/uotqxbabczk5dpz/Apollo.7z/file)

 And you can still use the Mod Manager (place it in same folder with the game binary, and then execute it instead of the normal game launch):